Eclipsegamer/embedbot/README.md

 __Usage__

-Open the file with a text editor of your choice.
+Open up config.json with any text editor.
-First, replace the asdf in these:

-email = asdf

-password = asdf

-To your actual email and password.
+Change the email and pass to your email and apss

+Change the invoker if you like

 If you like, you can use a token by replacing bot.run(email, password, bot=False) with bot.run("your token", bot=False).